 The BBMM algorithm generates raw genotype likelihoods in a three dimensional vector (2 degree of freedoms) representing the Ref/Ref, Ref/Alt and Alt/Alt genotype.
 In order to visualize the genome wide distribution of alleles, we plotted the histogram of reference count for a single representative sample, HG00176, in Figure 3c.
 We found that the three genotypes segregate and cluster independently.
 Note that for sites that were not covered by reads, we could not generate genotype likelihoods and so all genotypes are equally likely.
 The expected genotypes will have to be imputed from neighboring sites depending on LD.

-SNPTools produces more accurate GL than Samtools

-SNPTools GL can be used in other imputation engines

 Imputation provides accurate genotypes